mulearngectcr/Guides/README.md

 # Guides

-Extensive documentation for the progressive tasks
+A centralized collection of guides, references, and documentation for progressive AI IG tasks and projects.
+This repository is designed to help learners understand requirements, navigate challenges, and build solutions independently through structured explanations and examples.